 Understanding all the versions and variations of ethernet cables can be mind-numbing but you should know what the fastest standards are.
 To start, ethernet cables are organized into categories, and each category has multiple versions.
 I’ll briefly summarize the cable types and their differences below.

-The main difference between Cat ethernet cables are the specifications, internal components, and shielding styles.
+The main difference between Cat ethernet cables is the specifications, internal components, and shielding styles.
 The newer versions can also support much higher data transfer speeds.

 Generally, it’s a good idea to get an ethernet cable that matches the speed of your internet connection, ideally a little faster.
 It would be kind of pointless to buy a cable that can support 10x the speed of your internet connection.